Savings Calculator

 How does compound interest work? +

 Compound interest means you earn interest on both your initial deposit and the accumulated interest.
 The more frequently interest compounds, the faster your savings grow.
+Monthly compounding yields more than annual compounding at the same rate.

 Should I factor inflation into my savings goals? +